EliaGiolli/ShelfSpot-react/README.md

-# 📚 Search4YourBook
+# 📚 Shelfspot - React and Typescript

-Search4YourBook is a modern web application that allows users to explore and manage books through the OpenLibrary API.
+ShelfSpot is a modern web application that allows users to explore and manage books through the OpenLibrary API.
 Built with React, TypeScript, and Tailwind CSS, it provides a seamless experience for book enthusiasts to discover, save, and borrow their favorite reads.

 ## 🚀 Features